The Society for Organizational Learning

 This account of SoL is largely based on participant observation over almost ten years, starting as a novice who arrived during the early “flying high” phase around 1996.
 I was quickly welcomed.
 Took the “Core Competency Course” in 1999.
 Published a study of SoL collaborations / cases in several federal government agencies in 2000 (outside grant).
 Worked on staff as Research Coordinator from 2001 until 2005.

 SoL’s mission was to promote this work through the five discipline defined there.
 Following Deming and the Quality movement, many business “thought leaders” and their followers were ready for a vision of “the Learning Organization”.
-That appeared in Peter Senge’s many presentations and in The Fifth Discipline (1990).
+That appeared in Peter Senge’s many presentations, articles and in The Fifth Discipline (1990).

-Senge’s ideas developed from his deep work in systems dynamics and organizational development and his conversations with key researcher-thinkers (e.g. Jay Forrester, Chris Argyris) and practitioner-thinkers (e.g. Bill O’Brien HANOVER INSURANCE, Arie de Guess SHELL, Dee Hock VISA.).
-Peter’s thinking evolved as he did many interviews and consultations with business leaders and mentors.
+His ideas developed from his academic research in systems dynamics (big picture) and his (hands-on) consulting in organizational development and his conversations with key researcher-thinkers (e.g. Jay Forrester, Chris Argyris, John Sterman) and practitioner-thinkers (e.g. Bill O’Brien HANOVER INSURANCE, Arie de Guess SHELL, Ray Stata ANALOG DEVICES, Dee Hock VISA.).
+Peter’s thinking and vision evolved as he did many interviews and consultations with business leaders and mentors.
 In The Fifth Discipline he describes many examples from management experience to illustrate each of the five “disciplines” that he highlights.

 The book was a true “best seller” with 400,000 copies in print.
 It was also honored as a most important publication in business strategy.
 Not your average business best seller.
 Another characteristic that makes SoL/Senge unusual among both business consultants and academics is a strong skepticism about measurement efforts, as usually implemented.